panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 When using `v-show="false"` the element is rendered in the DOM, however, Vue applies the inline style `display: none` that hides the element completely.

-Also, do not forget about the powerful `:class` binding.
+Also, do not forget about the powerful `:class` binding if you'd like more visibility customization.

 To apply `visibility: hidden` to hide the element but keep its space, then you can use `:class="{ invisible: !value }"` to assign `invisible` class (which has `visibility: hidden` style applied to it).